twizzler-operating-system/twizzler-public/README.md

 # README #

 Kernel for Twizzler.
 Requires a toolchain to build.
+Currently setting up core kernel components.